Brighthouse life insurance review 2020

 2. Click Policy Service and Claims.

 3. Scroll to Life Insurance.
 Click Individual Life Death Claim to download the claims PDF.

 After completing the form, you’ll need to mail it to Brighthouse along with supporting documentation, such as a certified copy of the death certificate.

 More about Brighthouse

-Brighthouse Financial was founded by heavy-hitter MetLife in January 2016 as an auxiliary company offering annuity and life insurance products.
-In 2017, it was spun off as the independent Brighthouse.
+Brighthouse Financial was founded by MetLife in January 2016 as an auxiliary company offering annuity and life insurance products.
+In 2017, it branched out to become an independent insurer.

 Today, Brighthouse reports more than 2 million life insurance policies and annuities in force and more than $220 billion in assets.

 In addition to life insurance products, Brighthouse offers the following annuity options: